v2-mini/v2-mini-robot/README.md

 $ env | grep ROS
 ```

-If `ROS_IP` is missing, find the IP using `$ ifconfig` and set the variable:
+If any of the environment variables are missing on the remote machine, you must set them before launching:
 ```
 $ export ROS_IP=<your-ip>
+$ export V2MINI_ROS_IP=<v2minis-ip>
+$ export ROS_MASTER_URI="http://${ROS_IP}:11311"
 ```

-Use the same method to set `V2MINI_ROS_IP`.
+(The IP for each machine can be found using `$ ifconfig`)

 Note, it is necessary to export environment variables each time a new terminal is opened.

 Now, launch teleop with the `remote` argument set to true:
 ```